 Summary of Use during Lactation

 Maternal Levels.
-Unmetabolized cyclophosphamide has been qualitatively detected in milk 1, 3, 5 and 6 hours after an intravenous injection of 500 mg of drug in one patient.
-Quantitative determination has not been reported.
+Unmetabolized cyclophosphamide was qualitatively detected in milk 1, 3, 5 and 6 hours after IV injection of 500 mg of drug in one patient.[5,6] Quantitative determination was not reported.

 Infant Levels.
 Relevant published information was not found as of the revision date.